JoeyRudd/ai-fitness-coach/README.md

 - Responsive design with TailwindCSS
 - **NEW: Enhanced workout split guidance** - Specific schedules and exercise recommendations
 - **NEW: BM25 retrieval support** - Better handling of short queries and workout-related questions
+- **🎯 PWA Features**: Install as mobile app, offline access, and native app-like experience

+## Progressive Web App (PWA)

+Hypertrofit now supports Progressive Web App functionality, allowing users to install and use the app like a native mobile application.

+### PWA Capabilities

+- **📱 Install to Home Screen**: Add the app to your phone's home screen like a native app
+- **🔄 Offline Access**: Core functionality works without internet connection
+- **⚡ Fast Loading**: Service worker caches assets for instant loading
+- **📲 App-Like Experience**: Full-screen mode with no browser UI
+- **🔄 Auto-Updates**: App updates automatically in the background

+### PWA Installation

+**On Android/Chrome:**
+1. Open the app in Chrome browser
+2. Tap the menu (⋮) → "Add to Home Screen"
+3. Tap "Add" to install

+**On iOS/Safari:**
+1. Open the app in Safari browser
+2. Tap the Share button → "Add to Home Screen"
+3. Tap "Add" to install

+**After Installation:**
+- App icon appears on your home screen
+- Opens in standalone mode (no browser UI)
+- Works offline with cached content
+- Receives automatic updates

+### PWA Technical Implementation

+- **Manifest.json**: Defines app metadata, icons, and display preferences
+- **Service Worker**: Handles caching, offline functionality, and background updates
+- **PWA Meta Tags**: Enables mobile app-like behavior and theming
+- **Responsive Design**: Optimized for mobile devices and various screen sizes

 ## Tech Stack